illegibility: can America write?

 Department head, the late Dr. Edward Catich (author of The Origin

-), the Art Department requires ALL students who elect a
+of the Serif), the Art Department requires ALL students who elect a

 calligraphy class to begin their studies with remedial penmanship,